Split System Air Conditioning Installation Brisbane & Sydney

-A Split Air Conditioner consists of an outdoor unit and an indoor unit, connected by pipes containing refrigerant gas.
-Refrigerant is dispersed through the copper pipes that cycle through the system to generate either heated or cold air.
-The outdoor unit is installed on or near the exterior wall of the room that you wish to cool.
-This unit houses the compressor, condenser coil and the expansion coil or capillary tubing.
+A Split Air Conditioner consists of an outside unit and an indoor unit, connected by pipes containing refrigerant gas.
+Refrigerant is distributed through the copper pipes that cycle through the system to produce either heated or cold air.
+The outside unit is installed on or close to the outside wall of the area that you want to cool down.
+This unit includes the compressor, condenser coil and the expansion coil or capillary tube.

-A big benefit to split air conditioning systems is the option to expand the system with additional air outlets for other rooms.
-Each has its own thermostat allowing for individual control to turn on or off as needed.
+A big advantage to split air conditioning systems is the option to expand the system with extra air outlets for other rooms.
+Each one can have its thermostat providing individual management to turn on or off the air conditioning as required.

 TYPES OF SPLIT AIR CONDITIONING SYSTEMS